-Some 68.5 million people in the world were reported to be displaced at the end of 2017, according to the Office of the United Nations High Commissioner for Refugees (UNHCR).
-Meaning one in every 113 people worldwide was forced to leave their home.
+Some 70.8 million people in the world were reported to be displaced at the end of 2018, according to the Office of the United Nations High Commissioner for Refugees (UNHCR).

 In September 2017, during its Session in Lima, the International Olympic Committee launched the Olympic Refuge Foundation to support the protection, development and empowerment of children and youth in vulnerable situations through sport.
 This initiative emerged from the strong and longstanding partnership with the UN Refugee Agency, UNHCR, which began in 1994.